 The game looks fairly decent with a fresh set of graphics for the rebooted version with a nice cartoon art style to it which matches the originally really well.
 It's a nice transition to modern time and still retains that charm, the original also looks really good considering the age with the quality holding up well.
 There was some variation in the enemies as far as colors and abilities though they were all very simple in how they moved along the hexagonal spaces.
 These new spaces actually work well in their design thought Q*bert has issues moving around the board still with some odd controls.
 Aside from the designated spots they also had spinning color circles which transports Q*bert to the top.

 Q*bert Rebooted was a nice refresh on this classic title that was decent enough to keep the original version so people can appreciate that as well.
 It doesn't control very well which can be frustrating to play and the game itself feels almost too simple for the modern times.
 The game looked decent with some nice cartoon colors though this was shadowed by a very slow and almost boring at times game.
 Some will appreciate playing the classic game and even the old school feeling new version though it's really nothing unique.
 It would have been great to see them do something else with this game, though still good to see Q*bert brought back for modern consoles.

-Review Done on Q*bert Rebooted: The XBOX One @!#?@!
-Edition for Xbox One
+Q*bert Rebooted: The XBOX One @!#?@!
+Edition Review on Xbox One

 Review Code Provided by Loot Interactive